Computer Information Systems - CIS 255

 Upon successful completion of the course, the student should be able to:

-- Explain the various aspects of network management, security and integrity of a LINUX OS environment.
+- Explore various aspects of networking, security and integrity of a Linux OS environment.

 | ||255||112818||Intro Linux||RMT||3||Murray D||1/22/0||Open||$52.00||T 01:00 PM-03:52 PM WEBWEB